 All UCEM regulations, policies and procedures are still in place and operating as normal unless identified as otherwise in the FAQs below.

 We are committed to being as flexible as possible in relation to enabling new students, including apprenticeship students, to be able to join our programmes.

-What is the likely impact on my application for an Autumn 2020 start?
+What is the likely impact on my application?

-Applications for our programmes starting in Autumn 2020 are currently being processed as normal.
+UCEM is committed to ensuring that anyone affected by the pandemic should still be able to achieve their ambition to study at University.
+Applications for our programmes are currently being processed as normal.
 If you have any questions about your application, please feel free to contact email@example.com.
 We are happy to help.